RZEdward/RZEdward.github.io/_pages/portfolio.md

 <h2> Convolutional Neural Network: Gen-1 Pokémon Classifier </h2>

 In my most recent project I constructed a convolutional neural network (CNN) using Keras from TensorFlow and applied it to a dataset of first generation pokemon (downloaded from Kaggle <!-- add link here -->), with the aim of producing an accurate image recognition algorithm and correctly classifying pokemon when tested on unseen data.
+GitHub Repo: .link

 Following some intensive efforts in preprocessing, hidden layer selections, and hyperparameter optimization, detailed in this report<!-- add link here -->, the model returned a test classification accuracy of 95%, and an F1-Score of _.